mondeja/wasm-pack-test-all/README.md

 wasm-pack-test-all [PATH] [WASM_PACK_TEST_OPTIONS]... -- [CARGO_TEST_OPTIONS]...
 ```

-The crates to test are determined by the current directory or the provided path.
+The crates to test are discovered inside the current directory or the provided
+path.

 With the `workspace` feature enabled, it will run `wasm-pack test` for all crates
 in the workspace which directory is the current directory or the provided path.
-If
-the `workspace` feature is not enabled, it will run `wasm-pack test` for all crates
+If the `workspace` feature is not enabled, it will run `wasm-pack test` for all
-in the directory and subdirectories.
+crates in the directory and subdirectories.

 Providing extra options, they will be passed to `wasm-pack test` for each crate.
 To pass options to `cargo test`, use the `--` separator.